hashicorp/terraform-provider-awscc/docs/resources/iotevents_detector_model.md

 Optional:

-- `boolean_value` (String) The asset property value is a Boolean value that must be `TRUE` or `FALSE`.
-You can also specify an expression.
-If you use an expression, the evaluated result should be a Boolean value.
+- `boolean_value` (String) The asset property value is a Boolean value that must be ``'TRUE'`` or ``'FALSE'``.
+You must use an expression, and the evaluated result should be a Boolean value.
 - `double_value` (String) The asset property value is a double.
-You can also specify an expression.
-If you use an expression, the evaluated result should be a double.
+You must use an expression, and the evaluated result should be a double.
 - `integer_value` (String) The asset property value is an integer.
-You can also specify an expression.
-If you use an expression, the evaluated result should be an integer.
+You must use an expression, and the evaluated result should be an integer.
 - `string_value` (String) The asset property value is a string.
-You can also specify an expression.
-If you use an expression, the evaluated result should be a string.
+You must use an expression, and the evaluated result should be a string.